MySQL collation names follow these conventions:

 _csin the name implies

-latin1_general_csis case sensitive (and accent sensitive, implicitly), and
+latin1_general_csis explicitly case sensitive and implicitly accent sensitive.

 For Unicode character sets, collation names may include a version number to indicate the version of the Unicode Collation Algorithm (UCA) on which the collation is based.
 UCA-based collations without a version number in the name use the version-4.0.0 UCA weight keys.
 For example: